vggls/medical_xai/models/README_attributes.md

     --> no_of_classes: integer

+    --> trainable_feature_layers / trainable_layers:
-    --> trainable_feature_layers: This attribute is either 'None' (default) OR a list of indices where each index corresponds to the layer index among the model's features.
+                                  This attribute is either 'None' (default) OR a list of indices where each index corresponds to the layer index among the model's features.
 The list allows the user to choose any layers of preference for training regardless of their position in the architecture.
                                   As per .py files, we note that the classifier / fully connected part of the network is always trainable